Stop Telling AI What NOT to Do: The Positive Framing Revolution

 The Negative Framing Problem

 When you tell a person “do not think about a white bear,” they immediately think about a white bear.
-This is not a quirk — it is a well-documented cognitive phenomenon called ironic process theory, first described by Daniel Wegner at Harvard in 1987.
-The act of monitoring for something you are trying to suppress keeps that very thing active in your mind.
+This is not a quirk; it is a well-documented cognitive phenomenon called ironic process theory, first described by Daniel Wegner at Harvard in 1987.

 AI language models do not have minds.
-But they do have a structural equivalent of this problem.
-When you fill your instructions with prohibitions, you are dedicating a significant portion of the model’s attention to the concepts you want it to avoid.
+But they have a structural equivalent of this problem.
+They generate text by predicting what comes next, word by word, based on the full context of your prompt.
+When you fill your instructions with prohibitions, you dedicate a significant portion of the model’s attention to the concepts you want it to avoid.
 The word “jargon” appears in your instruction, so jargon-adjacent language stays activated in the model’s probability space.
 “Do not be formal” keeps formal registers present.
-“Do not make things up” foregrounds the boundary between fact and fabrication in a way that often produces hedged, uncertain phrasing.

-The result is output that reads like it was written by someone who is afraid of making a mistake.
-Which, in a sense, it was.
+The result is output that reads like it was written by someone afraid of making a mistake.

 What Positive Framing Looks Like

 Positive framing replaces prohibitions with descriptions of what you actually want.
-It is a simple shift, but the difference in output quality is immediate and measurable.
+The difference in output quality is immediate.

 Instead of negative constraints: